 “Jesus said to them again, “Peace be with you.
 As the Father has sent me, even so I am sending you.”
 (John 20:21)

 This principle has a social application as well as spiritual.
 As Christ revealed to us His divinity, and as the church makes Christ’s mystery known to any who hear, likewise the Kingdom message of the Gospel is, in an analogical manner, a manifestation or revelation of Christ’s mystery.
-This is what living the Christian Faith properly is: the manifestation of the principles of Christ’s future coming kingdom through the social body of culture.
+This is what living the Christian Faith properly is: the manifestation of the principles of Christ’s future coming kingdom through the social body of the church.
 It is a shadow of the future Kingdom of God where He will reign over all nations and peoples.

 The Gospel of Jesus Christ is a social fabric in which Christianity penetrates down to the last corners of temporal life (customs, uses, games and work), a civilization in which the temporal is unceasingly infused by the eternal.
 Concretely, it is the ensemble of peoples who want to live publicly according to the laws of the God to their absolute fullest measure.